WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

   [tip] Recommended: There are a total of 70 users currently online. [/tip]
   **Exceptions:** Use numerals for the following instances in all cases, even when they're less than 10:
   - Page numbers.
-  - Chapter numbers, sections, volumes.
+  - Chapter, section, volumes, part, and step numbers.
-  - Rows and columns in tables.
+  - Rows and columns in tables and lists.
+  - Technical quantities such as memory, disk space, lines of code, etc.
   - Version numbers.
+  - Prices of goods and services.
-  -
+  - Numbers without units.
-- Use numerals for measurements.
+- Use numerals for measurements of distance, size, weight, temperature, pixels, length, and so on—even if the number is less than 10.
+  **Examples**

+- When numerals less than 10 appear in the same sentence along with numbers greater than 9, use numerals.
+  **Examples**
+  [tip] Recommended: Of the 22 users online, 8 have registered accounts. [/tip]
+- If you direct the user or reader to enter a number, use numerals.
+  **Examples**
+  [tip] Recommended: Enter **3** as the value. [/tip]

 - When you write [numbers in a range](), use numerals.

 ## Ordinal numbers